BogdanovaIV/galactic-showdown/README.md

   - The Light-blue is used for the background.
 It adds calmness and professionalism.
   - The Blue color is applied to a font color and other details.
 It creates contrast and provides good readability.
-  - The Orange is used for a hover effect some buttons.
+  - The Orange is used for a hover effect on some buttons.
 It creates an emphasized effect and provides good readability.
   - The Grey is used for the background of some buttons.
 It creates an emphasized effect, makes content more expressive and improves a visual user experience.

 ## Typography

-Font YSText is used for text content as first priority, which provides clarity and ease of perception and makes the text convenient to read.
+Font YSText is used for text content as the first priority, which provides clarity and ease of perception and makes the text convenient to read.
 If YSText is unavailable, a browser will use Helvetica, then Arial, and finally standard Sans Serif to provide the capability of a wide range of devices and OS.

 ## Testing